Tapir: Evolution and natural history

 Approximate divergence times based on a 2013 analysis of mtDNA sequences are 0.5 Ma for T. kabomani and the T. terrestris–T. pinchaque clade, 5 Ma for T. bairdii and the three South American tapirs, and 9 Ma for the branching of T. indicus.
 T. pinchaque arises from within a paraphyletic complex of T. terrestris populations.

-The tapir may have evolved from the paleothere Hyracotherium (once thought to be a primitive horse).

 Genetics

 The species of tapir have the following chromosomal numbers:

 The Malayan tapir, the species most isolated geographically and genetically, has a significantly smaller number of chromosomes and has been found to share fewer homologies with the three types of American tapirs.
 A number of conserved autosomes (13 between karyotypes of Baird's tapir and the South American tapir, and 15 between Baird's and the mountain tapir) have also been found in the American species that are not found in the Asian animal.
 However, geographic proximity is not an absolute predictor of genetic similarity; for instance, G-banded preparations have revealed Malayan, Baird's and South American tapirs have identical X chromosomes, while mountain tapirs are separated by a heterochromatic addition/deletion.

 Lack of genetic diversity in tapir populations has become a major source of concern for conservationists.
 Habitat loss has isolated already small populations of wild tapirs, putting each group in greater danger of dying out completely.
 Even in zoos, genetic diversity is limited; all captive mountain tapirs, for example, are descended from only two founder individuals.

 Hybrids of Baird's and the South American tapirs were bred at the San Francisco Zoo around 1969 and later produced a backcross second generation.